 Zuckerberg has announced that Facebook is to introduce a dislike button.
 With over a billion of us active on facebook it has become an integral part of Western society.

-The dislike button has been requested for years and In a Q&A session held at Facebook’s headquarters in Menlo Park, California, the 31-year-old said “the button would be a way for people to express empathy.”
+The dislike button has been requested for years and In a Q&A session held at Facebook’s headquarters in Menlo Park, California, the 31-year-old said: “the button would be a way for people to express empathy.”

 To highlight the point, there was recently a mobile phone advert where a mother proudly commented that her son can say he loves her via text, as he would never do that in real life.
-It seems we are running from powerful or hard emotions by turning to technology to send a message for us.
+It seems we are running from powerful or hard emotions by turning to technology to send a message to us.

 At what consequence though?
 The message is getting through but is the feeling or the raw emotion?